san5kriti/san5kriti/README.md

 ---

-## 🚀 What I Do
+##  What I Do or at least try to 👩🏼‍🚀

-- 🧩 **Aspiring AI Developer:** From classical ML models to cutting-edge deep learning & reinforcement learning agents.
+- 🦾 **Aspiring AI Developer:** From classical ML models to cutting-edge deep learning & reinforcement learning agents.
-- ⚛️ **Quantum Explorer:** Simulating quantum circuits & algorithms, blending classical and quantum techniques for NP-hard problems.
+- 🥼 **Quantum Explorer:** Simulating quantum circuits & algorithms, blending classical and quantum techniques for NP-hard problems.
 - 🛠️ **Full-Stack Developer:** Crafting responsive UIs & scalable backends using modern JavaScript stacks.
 - 🎙️ **Podcast Host:** On _Metamorphoses_, I break down how science, philosophy, and tech shape our world.
-- ✍️ **Science Writer:** Passionate about making tech & science accessible, clear, and captivating.
+- 🖋️ **Science Writer:** Passionate about making tech & science accessible, clear, and captivating.

 ---